This Simple Math Trick Can Help You Predict Profits (Yet Few People Use It)

 = Rs.
 200

-👉 This highlights the importance of structured decision-making.
+This highlights the importance of structured, math-based decision-making over guesswork.

 Why Most People Don’t Use This Strategy